MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lg-file-format.md

 ## Options

 Deverloper can set parser options to further customize how input is evaluated.
-Set parser instructions use the `> !#` notation.
+Use the `> !#` notation to set parser options.

 > [!IMPORTANT]
 >